 After we installed the shiplap and painted the whole room, Dean installed shelves at the far end of the room.
 It was the logical spot because I can reach most of them there, unlike if we’d put them over the washer and dryer.
 But also, because there was a bulkhead on either side of that wall that made great shelf ends!

 Eventually I’d love to actually frame in the washer and dryer and install a regular sink and countertop.
 But that was definitely not in the budget at this time.
 Instead, we replaced the terrible old tub with a similar laundry tub.
 Really if you’re thinking of updating your laundry room and your laundry tub is in decent shape, you might not even have to do that.
 But ours was plumbed wrong – someone got lazy when they installed the original plumbing and the drain was higher than the rest of the tub.
 Which also meant that the tub was stained from almost 20 years of usage with improper drainage!

-Essentially then all we did was swap out the old builder light fixture for this one from Build.com.
+Essentially then all we did was swap out the old builder light fixture for another from Build.com.
 There are built-in LED lights so it’s nice and bright.
 Plus, we won’t have to change a light bulb for about 10 years or so!

 The art is a giant piece of MDF that I simply painted using this technique.